DaverSomethingSomethingOrg/conan-toolchain-demo/demos/ZFS-clone/README.md

   and GCC toolchain installation.
 - Promotes a successful build to represent the preferred branch cache.
 - Offers an option to save a broken build's clone and snapshot in place for troubleshooting.
-Destroys the broken build otherwise.
+Destroys the broken build's cache clone otherwise.

 ```bash
 ❯ time ./server_run.sh 13 0 2>&1 | tee ../../../server_run.sh.log